Raku/6.d-prep/README.md

 # 6.d-prep

-All The Things to prepare for 6.d language release
+All The Things to prepare for 6.d "Diwali" language release